 In 1975, the era of direct buyer-seller negotiations essentially ended when the NEB directed an increase in the average border price from Canadian \$1.00 to \$1.60 per MMBtu.
-Negotiated contracts not accommodating these increases were effectively overridden.
+Negotiated contracts not accommodating these increases were effectively over-ridden.
 Industry skepticism about contract integrity in the shifting face of government regulation can be traced to this period.
 In 1976, the NEB proposed further substantial increases in export prices, with different proposed border prices for each region of the U.S. The single highest border price was proposed with respect to exported volumes to be sold in the U.S. West Coast.
 In response to strong opposition, the U.S. Government proposed the concept of a uniform border price that lowered the cost of imported gas to California but raised the price of such gas in the Midwest and the East Coast.
-The Northwest Pipeline and the Congressional delegations representing Northwest Pipeline's customers objected vehemently to the uniform border price was adopted by the Canadian Government in June 1976, and has tormented the relationship until recently.
+The Northwest Pipeline and the Congressional delegations representing Northwest Pipeline's customers objected vehemently to the uniform border price concept.
+Nevertheless, the concept of a uniform border price was adopted by the Canadian Government in June 1976, and has tormented the relationship until recently.